mit-quest/education/cloud/Satori/satori_ml_pipeline.md

 For a thorough explanation and tutorial on creating a python script for machine learning, see the Fashion MNIST Tutorial [here](https://www.tensorflow.org/tutorials/keras/classification).

-Here are a few changes of note when working on a VM rather than locally.
+Here are a few changes of note when working through Satori rather than locally.

 You can access data (for reading and writing) through the filepath as you would on a local machine in your machine learning script.
 The Fashion MNIST Tutorial downloads its data at the beginning of its process.